High blood pressure diet | Diet for patients with Hypertension: DASH Diet

 The Dietary Approaches to Stop Hypertension (DASH) diet stands out as a well-researched and effective approach to lower blood pressure.
 In a meta-analysis of 41 trials, the DASH diet reduced systolic blood pressure by 5.5 mmHg, an effect that was larger than the effects of a Mediterranean diet, a fruit-and-vegetable diet, a high-fibre diet, and a vegan diet.

-This makes the dietary control an important blood pressure management.
+This makes dietary control an important blood pressure management.

 The DASH diet is a diet consisting mainly of fruits, vegetables, legumes, and low amount of snacks, sweets, meats, low-fat diary and saturated and total fat.
 Depending on the amount of calories that one consume, the amount of serving of each food group varies.
 The average calories that a Singaporean male requires is 2200 calories per day while the average calories that a Singaporean woman requires is 1800 calories.